Notes on Analysis and its Complement

 Stuff explicitly designed for teaching

 My recitation notes for the CMU undergraduate course 21-268, a proofy multivariable calculus course for mathematics majors.
-These notes contain a brisk review of linear algebra, basic open and closed sets of Euclidean and metric spaces, elementary continuity and connectedness, differentiability in Euclidean spaces, optimization, Lagrange multipliers, the implicit and inverse function theorems, multivariate Riemann-Darboux integration, elementary surface integration.
+These notes contain a brisk review of linear algebra, basic open and closed sets of Euclidean and metric spaces, elementary continuity and connectedness, differentiability in Euclidean spaces, optimization, Lagrange multipliers, the implicit and inverse function theorems, multivariate Riemann-Darboux integration, elementary surface integration. (errata)

 Lecture notes I took during a minicourse / lecture series given by Felix Otto from 4/9-4/10 on De Giorgi's ideas in the theory of gradient flows on metric spaces, and applications to mean-curvature flow.